vsingerxiaoice-rwkv/xiaoicesing-io/docs/GettingStarted.md

 ### Materials and assets

-Some necessary materials and assets are needed before continuing with this repository.
+Some essential materials and assets are needed before continuing with this repository.
 See [materials for training and using models](BestPractices.md#materials-for-training-and-using-models) for detailed instructions.

 ## Configuration